 missing_diffusion_rate | self | bool |

-Return True if any of the diffusion rates is missing; False otherwise :return: |
+Determine whether any of the registered chemicals has a missing diffusion rates :return: True if any of the diffusion rates (for all the registered chemicals) is missing; False otherwise |

 name | arguments | returns |